Edgar-Romero87/reading-notes/401/class35-graphs.md

 # Graphs
 A graph is a non-linear data structure that can be looked at as a collection of vertices(or nodes) potentially connected by line segments named edges.

 ## Terms
 * ***Graph***: Any representation of data.
 * ***Edge***:  The connection between two nodes
 * ***Neighbor***: Two nodes that are connected.
 * ***Vertex***: The nodes ina graph.
 * ***Degree***: The number of nodes connected to a vertex.

 * An undirected graph is a graph where each edge is undirected or bi-directional.
 This means that it doesn't move in any direction.
 * A directed graph, also called a Diagraph, is a graph where every edge is directed.
-Each node is directed at a nother node with a specific requirement of what node should be referenced or not.
+Each node is directed at another node with a specific requirement of what node should be referenced or not.

 ### THE THREE DIFFERENT TYPES OF GRAPHS ARE:

 * Completed graphs: A graph where all the nodes are connected to all other nodes.
 * Connected graphs: A graph where all of the nodes have at least one edge. ( A tree is a form of a connected graph )
 * Disconnected graphs: A graph where some vertices may not have edges.
 It is possible to have a node that is not connected to any other nodes (this is called an island).

 ### Acyclic vs Cyclic